 If you need professional shielding effectiveness or EMC testing, you have come to the right place.
 Please contact us to start a conversation and request a quote.

-No matter the standard for shielding effectiveness, the general procedure for testing shielding effective compliance follows the same process.
+No matter the standard for shielding effectiveness, the procedure generally follows the same process.

 The second measurement is with a barrier.
 This is typically a metallic surface that is the best under materials used in shielding.
-The resulting signal should be the floor level noise of the antenna and receiver with additional safety margin.
-This is usually 6 dB, to take account for error.
+The resulting signal should be the floor-level noise of the antenna and receiver with an additional safety margin.
+This is usually 6 dB, to take into account for error.

 Once these two verification measurements are taken, the dynamic range can be calculated.
 This is simply the difference between the maximum and minimum signals.
 The amount of dynamic range must be greater than the amount of desired signal attenuation from the enclosure shielding from the sample.

 There are two kinds of measurements that can be taken regarding an electric or magnetic field.
-The first is a far field electromagnetic wave.
-The second is a near field electromagnetic field.
-When considering a far field electromagnetic wave measurement, this is when the electric and magnetic field are orthogonal or perpendicular to each other.
+The first is a far-field electromagnetic wave.
+The second is a near-field electromagnetic field.
+When considering a far-field electromagnetic wave measurement, this is when the electric and magnetic fields are orthogonal or perpendicular to each other.
 The normal, or along with, is the direction of the energy generation.

 For instance, the material used, its thickness, the size of the shielded volume and the frequency of the fields of interest can all have an impact.
 Also impacting the effectiveness of the shielding is the size, shape and orientation or apertures in a shield to an incident electromagnetic field.

-Our ISO-17025 accredited lab generate test reports that are recognized throughout the world.
-Our customers have the confidence of knowing that all of the necessary testing can be completed accurately, timely and affordably in our lab.
+Our ISO-17025 accredited lab generates test reports that are globally recognized.
+Our customers have the confidence of knowing that all of the necessary testing can be completed accurately, timely, and affordably in our lab.